 The study is guided by behavioural economic dual system theory.
 There are other behavioural theories like bounded rationality, rational choice, prospect theory and temporary dimensions which deal on decision taking amidst choices but are not applicable to this study.
 The dual system theory explains decision making as depending on information processing in two different paths (Behavioraleconomics.com, 2016; Evans & Stanovich, 2013; Psychology Glossary, 2016 and Samson, 2016).
 The first pathway called system 1 stipulates information processing as very fast, non-conscious and automatic and it is not detailed in terms of context and analysis.
 The system 2, second pathway, is the opposite of system 1 which specifies that information processing is slow, conscious, deliberate and voluntary.
-Further, Systems 2 agrees that decision making through information processing that can either follow either system 1 or system 2.
+Further, Systems 2 agrees that decision making through information processing is explicit and detail using working memory.
+The poultry farmers are faced with decision making through information processing that can either follow either system 1 or system 2.